When considering post-secondary options, the first three questions

 Unusual or niche scholarships generally have fewer candidates

 a scholarship," warns Johnson.
 "Applications that require a fee can be scams."

 After all, if you're applying for free money, then you shouldn't be expected

 Between all the grants and scholarships available,

 there's no reason you should have to cover all of your college costs from

 out of pocket.
 Even smaller scholarships are still valuable in paying for

-books, lab fees, parking, and room and board.
-With just a little effort up
+books, lab fees, parking, and food and housing.
+With just a

 little effort up front, you'll quickly discover that there's all kinds of